jaimeacostag/data-quality-dashboard/README.md

 ### 🛠️ Data Genration (Python)

--  Leveraged AI to create a Python script used to generate a synthetic SKU master dataset with over 5000 SKUs
+-  Leveraged AI to create a Python script used to generate a synthetic SKU master dataset with over 5000 SKUs.
+The script allowed me to customize output, including the # of SKUs to generate and the percentage of errors to insert in the dataset.
 -  Included fields such as:
     -  SKU Number/Material Number
     -  Description with dosage form and strength